 As a result of the pandemic, many businesses in San Francisco are shut down, but at San Francisco Dental Implant Center we are not.
 Now, quite obviously, we are adhering to all state and federal guidelines, and taking extra precautions regarding hygiene, such as disinfecting door handles, wearing full PPE, and much more.
 It figures, because we want to be safe in the same way that we want our patients to be safe, so we are ultra-careful.

 The fact is that you cannot always put off dental work, especially if you have loose teeth or missing teeth, and we are here to help.
-Our doctors, Dr Alex Rabinovich and Dr Noah Sandler, are two of the foremost dental implant surgeons not just in San Francisco, but in the greater Bay Area, and they are here to help all patients who need dental implants in San Francisco, California – pandemic or no pandemic.
+Our doctor, Dr Alex Rabinovich, is a foremost dental implant surgeon not just in San Francisco, but in the greater Bay Area, and is are here to help all patients who need dental implants in San Francisco, California – pandemic or no pandemic.